opensearch-project/project-website/_posts/2023-03-13-newsletter.md

 OpenSearch 2.6.0 is now available, with a new data schema built to OpenTelemetry standards that unlocks an array of future capabilities for analytics and observability use cases.
 This release also delivers upgrades for index management, improves threat detection for security analytics workloads, and adds functionality for visualization tools, machine learning (ML) models, and more.

 [OpenSearch Forum Leaderboard is now live!](https://forum.opensearch.org/leaderboard?sc_channel=sm&sc_campaign=Open_Source&sc_publisher=LINKEDIN&sc_geo=GLOBAL&sc_outcome=awareness&trk=opensearchproject)
 The OpenSearch forum now has a leaderboard!
-Let's give a big thanks to our community manager, [Kristopher Freedain](https://www.linkedin.com/in/ACoAAAAf8kkBOvk9t0NOzgN_Lnm4AuCbnz_pXWE)!
+Let's give a big thanks to our community manager, [Kris Freedain](https://www.linkedin.com/in/krisfreedain/)!
 Points are awarded for engaging with the community, such as visiting, liking, and posting.

 [Data Prepper 2.1.0 is live!](https://opensearch.org/blog/Announcing-Data-Prepper-2.1.0/)
 Data Prepper 2.1.0 is now available for [download](https://opensearch.org/downloads.html#data-prepper)!
 This release adds several new features to Data Prepper.
 Additionally, the maintainers have improved Data Prepper’s stability and performance.
 Many of the new features came from community contributions in the form of GitHub issues and pull requests.